enfascination/code_scaling_demo/README.md

   *  Q: How much RAM did it demand of your machine?
   *  Q: How much smaller was the input file this time?
   *  Q: What if even the zipped file is too big?
-     *  Could have streamed straight from pushshift.
+     *  A: Could have streamed straight from pushshift.
         *  This is kind of rude if you don't own the other machine
         *  And it makes network bandwidth a bottleneck